what is a land trust?

-Land trusts are private, independent, nonprofit organizations that have joined with landowners to protect private lands in the U.S. for over 50 years.
+A land trust is a private, independent, nonprofit organization that has joined with landowners to protect private lands in the U.S. for over 50 years.
 There are over 1,600 land trusts operating across the United States.
 There are twenty land trusts and two local and state government-sponsored programs actively working in Idaho.

 What Land Trusts Are Not